Get answers to your frequently asked questions about solar energy.

-Photovoltaic cells are comprised of a semiconductor material such as silicon.
-Added to the silicon are the elements phosphorous and boron which create conductivity within the cell and activate the movement of electrons.
+Photovoltaic cells are composed of a semiconductor material such as silicon.
+Added to the silicon are the elements phosphorus and boron which create conductivity within the cell and activate the movement of electrons.
 The electrons move across the cell when activated by the sunlight’s energy into the electrical circuit hooked up to the solar panel.

 What size solar power system do I need?